Randomness and dependencies extraction via polarization, with applications to Slepian-Wolf coding and secrecy: Introduction

 \section{Introduction}

-A new technique called `polarization' has recently been introduced in \cite{ari} to develop efficient channel coding schemes.
-The codes resulting from this technique, called polar codes, have several nice attributes: (1) they are linear codes generated by a low-complexity deterministic matrix (2) they can be analyzed mathematically and bounds on the error probability (exponential in the square root of the block length) can be {\it proved} (3) they have a low encoding and decoding complexity (4) they allow to reach the Shannon capacity on any discrete memoryless channels (DMC).
-These codes are indeed the first codes with low decoding complexity that are provably capacity achieving on any DMC.
+The polarization technique has been developed in \cite{ari} for channel coding and then in \cite{ari3} for source coding.
+The codes resulting from this technique, called polar codes, have several desirable attributes: (1) they have low encoding and decoding complexity (2) bounds on the error probability which are exponential in the square root of the block length are obtained (3) they allow to achieve the Shannon capacity on symmetric discrete memoryless channels.

-The key result in the development of polar code is the so-called `polarization phenomenon', initially shown in the channel setting in \cite{ari}.
-The same phenomenon admits a source setting formulation, as follows.